odoo/documentation/crm/overview/process/generate_leads.rst

 For example, a website visitor who fills in your contact form to know more about your products and services becomes a lead for your company.
-Typically, a Customer Relationship Management tool such as Odoo CRM is used to centralize, track and manage leads.
+Typically, a Customer Relationship Management tool such as Twenty20 CRM is used to centralize, track and manage leads.

 Why is lead generation important for my business?